 The Introvert ENFJ

 The fact is ENFJs dominant function is what makes them an ENFJ, and that is their focus on the emotions of others.
 There are many layers underneath this, which can cause them to display some more introverted qualities.
-While their main focus is taking care of others, there is much more to them than just that.
-ENFJs also focus strongly on their introverted intuition, which can leave them feeling more caught up in their own rich inner worlds.
+While their main focus is caring for others, there is much more to them than just that.
+ENFJs also focus intensely on their introverted intuition, which can leave them feeling more caught up in their own rich inner worlds.

 They Become Drained By Certain Interaction

-ENFJs definitely do their best to overcome these feelings, but after a while it can exhaust them.
+ENFJs definitely do their best to overcome these feelings, but after a while, it can exhaust them.
 When the ENFJ is emotionally exhausted in this way, they can become distant from those around them.
-If they feel pushed to this point ENFJs will definitely lean more towards their introverted qualities.
+If they feel pushed to this point, ENFJs will definitely lean more toward their introverted qualities.
 They will want to seclude themselves from others and focus on their own needs for a while, which isn’t a bad thing at all.